 - See also: British Longhair

-Several breeds can sport a grey coat, but if you want to be sure, then a British Shorthair or Russian Blue are your best bets, but it’s not hard to find one in any of the breeds listed.
+Several breeds can produce a grey fluffy kitten, but if you want to be sure their grey coat will remain, then a British Shorthair or Russian Blue are your best bets, but it’s not hard to find one in any of the breeds listed.
 If we have listed a few brands you have not yet heard of and have helped you find the cat you are looking for, please share these 12 grey cat breeds on Facebook and Twitter.

 Featured image credit: Gosha Georgiev, Shutterstock